A busy airport, BAG-INTEL's main challenge

-BAG-INTEL’s envisioned solution to support the customs teams in efficiently tackling such challenges will involve high-resolution cameras and robust AI, which will provide an end-to-end continuous reidentification of the luggage.
-The solution will help to ensure that all baggage is scanned and that the suspicious luggage is kept track of so that the customs staff can easily find it and manually inspect it.
+BAG-INTEL’s envisioned solution to support the customs teams in efficiently tackling these challenges will involve high-resolution cameras and robust AI, which will provide an end-to-end continuous reidentification of luggage.
+The solution will help ensure that all baggage is scanned and that the suspicious luggage is kept track of so that the customs staff can easily find it to perform a manual inspection.

 The BAG-INTEL solution will comprise three main components: